 Satanism is a growing concern in our culture.
 With this growth comes a great deal of confusion and a lack of understanding.
 The following information is designed to help you understand the problem by clearly defining the different aspects of the occult and giving you concise information that you can use.

 A cult is a group of people polarized around an individual with a magnetic personality, who deviates from orthodox Christianity by distorting the central message of the Bible by additional revelation or by introducing their personal understanding of primary biblical doctrines such as the person of Jesus Christ, heaven, hell, salvation, atonement, the virgin birth, etc.

 Secret or hidden knowledge.
 This knowledge is not discerned by the five senses and is therefore, supernaturally received through the practice of divination.

 The use of scripturally forbidden supernatural powers to manipulate people and events.
 Commonly known as the “craft of the wise” or “wicca,” the worship of nature and feminine energies mother nature.
-Witchcraft is manifested in two opposing views: white magic, and black magic or witchcraft (see Deut.
-18:10)
+Witchcraft is manifested in two opposing views: white magic, and black magic or witchcraft (see Deuteronomy 18:10)